kutlueren/SimpleUnitTest/README.md

     1. dotnet build (Bitbucket pipeline)

 ##How is it done?
-2 projects has been added to the solution which are "EVisionAssignment.Domain" and "EVisionAssignment.Domain.Test".
+2 projects has been added to the solution which are "SimpleUnitTest.Domain" and "SimpleUnitTest.Domain.Test".
 EVisionAssignment.Domain project consists of "AccountInfo" and "IAccountService".
 EVisionAssignment.Domain.Test project consists of "AccountInfoTests" class.
 There are 5 base tests and with "InlineData", it expands to 13.